Skip to Content

 Unripe green tomatoes still on the vine.

-Green Heirloom Varieties
+Green Tomato Varieties

 Use green heirloom tomatoes if you like slightly softer pickles that are a little more nuanced in flavor.
 Just make sure and pick them while they are still firm so you don’t get mushy pickles.